posting-humanism/posting-humanism.github.io/content/posts/kinds-of-posthumanism.md

 But are these theories really "post-humanist"?
 They fit in the framework I described at the beginning, but they feel like the wrong...direction.
 In my last post, I mentioned that the "post" in "post-humanism" feels very directional.
 Post-humanism must come after humanism; not before.
 These three ideologies above might not be humanist, but they are not necessarily directionally *after* humanism.
 Time to make up a new humanism: pre-humanism.
 I love new isms.
 It's like collecting stamps or something.

 Anyway, the surrender to nature, or primordial beings, or...rocks.
 These things are distinct from our beloved post-humanism in that they shift the emphasis away from the human, sure, but to some pre-human entity.
-They do not evolve past the human, but simply claim that the human is arrogant, and not as far beyond its creators as it believes.^*
+They do not evolve past the human, but simply claim that the human is arrogant, and not as far beyond its creators as it believes.*

 "Fine" you say, "Then what was the point of all this?
 I thought we already defined what post-humanism is.
 Why title this article 'kinds of post-humanism' if you were just gonna ramble about another made up ideology in the end?"